Unscripted: Class, Caste and Race

 How do Class and Caste intersect with Race?

 In April, we kicked off our Class and Caste series.
-This month, we introduce the second in the series, an exploration into how Class and Caste intersect with Race.
+This fall, we introduce the second in the series, an exploration into how Class and Caste intersect with Race.
 We’ll explore:

 - Do we experience social stratification based on the color of our skin?